 Don’t Wait.
 Spring into Action Now!

 This means one thing…start filming now!
 Spring is the best time of year to capture the most scenic and attractive outdoor shots for your film.
 While fall or winter can be great if you would like to portray a specific mood and feel, there’s something undeniable about the lush green scenery and sunshine-filled days in spring and summer that are simply irresistible in film.
-According to MAKE films Creative Director and CEO, Derek Dienner, “The light during early spring is more directional which makes it more beautiful to capture and makes the ‘magic hour’ that much more magical.”
+According to MAKE/’s Creative Director and CEO, Derek Dienner, “The light during early spring is more directional which makes it more beautiful to capture and makes the ‘magic hour’ that much more magical.”

-Allen Clements, Video Producer at MAKE films, weighed in on the benefits of filming in spring versus winter.
+Allen Clements, Senior Producer at MAKE/FILMS, weighed in on the benefits of filming in spring versus winter.
 “Associative psychology suggests that we learn and remember the relationships between unrelated things.
 This means so much in terms of filming your project.
 It means that your target will associate the quality of your film production with the quality of your brand, product, or service.
 It also means they’ll subconsciously associate the season of the year with your brand.
 In an article in Psychology Today, Doctor Anthony Scioli suggests that spring is the season of hope, noting the psychological connection to light, heat, birth, growth, and so much more.
 On the opposite end of the spectrum, winter is associated with death, hunger, and darkness.
 Now, I’m not saying you can’t accomplish anything in winter in regards to your film, but where appropriate, take advantage of the associative metaphor that spring can provide for your message.”

 Take our film for The Farms of Hanover Foods for further proof: